 According to psychotherapist Dr. Dana Dorfman, it's not about saying and doing the objectively right thing every single time.
 In fact it’s not something that can be fully intellectualized at all — instead, she describes what good parenting might feel like to a child.
 "Almost through the cells of their body, they're taking in the experience of being loved, being appreciated, of being nurtured, of being supported, of being soothed," she says.
 It creates an aura of safety, the emotional equivalent of being wrapped in a snug blanket.
 And, it lasts.

 In fact, it’s the unconditional aspect of this kind of love that’s the reason why I've never worried that my parents' support for me could be dimmed by something I did or didn't do, for example.
 Even through our worst, angriest fights, the ones where I — being a typical teenager — vowed that I would never speak to them again, it never occurred to me that they might withdraw a fraction of their affection if I kept up my rebellion.
-Conditional love, on the other hand, dangles affection and respect like a carrot on a stick in exchange for the "correct" behaviour.
+Conditional love, on the other hand, dangles affection and respect like a carrot on a stick in exchange for the "correct" behavior.
 It's a love so contingent on externalities that it provides no security at all.

 The pain and impact of conditional love can be significant, explains Dorfman.
 You might internalize that "your true authentic self is not lovable, not acceptable," she says.
 "A lot of times people just hide parts of themselves — but those parts of themselves need expression.
 [Hiding it] can only be sustained for so long.
 It increases the chances greatly that they will experience anxiety, depression, [and] physical symptoms."

-One of the major behavioural science "breakthroughs" of the mid-20th century was psychologist Harry Harlow's work in showing that baby rhesus monkeys crave comfort and affection from their caretakers, not just food.
+One of the major behavioral science "breakthroughs" of the mid-20th century was psychologist Harry Harlow's work in showing that baby rhesus monkeys crave comfort and affection from their caretakers, not just food.
 It might seem obvious today, but the prevailing school of thought when Harlow began his research was that affection wasn't necessary in child-rearing, and that, in fact, too much could produce weak, overdependent children.
 The thinking was that babies attached to their mothers solely because mothers gave them food, and not because parents provided essential comfort.
 Harlow's experiments, showing that the baby monkeys preferred the company of fake mothers covered in soft cloth who didn’t offer food over fake mothers made of wire who did offer food, were instrumental in the shifting view of parental affection — a social change for human babies achieved through cruelty to young monkeys, who were deprived of affection and socialization and in many cases became depressed.

 "We can't underestimate the parents' ability to soothe the child," says Dorfman.
 Parents that help their children feel better and allow them to depend on them for emotional regulation isn't just helping the child in that moment, but is also establishing a model for the child to self-soothe as they mature.